 Vapor barriers are valuable tools when used properly because of their low permeability, but vapor barriers are not meant for every use case.
 Builders and contractors should always refer to their local building code requirements when determining whether they need a vapor barrier and what type.

 What Not to Do with a Vapor Barrier

-Don’t: Use a Vapor Barrier to Waterproof a Failing Concrete Basement Wall
+Don’t: Use Vapor Barriers to Waterproof a Failing Concrete Basement Wall

 Because a vapor barrier is a low permeable barrier, it keeps moisture from passing through.
 This is beneficial to keep moisture away from a dry surface but will trap moisture behind it if installed on a water-damaged concrete wall, causing the wall to fail further.
 The failure should be rectified before installing a vapor barrier.
 If the failure is caused by a leaking water source, the source of the leak should be repaired.